-Amortization of the debt discount associated with the Term Loan was approximately \$19,400 for the three months ended March 31, 2022 and was recorded in interest expense in the Unaudited Condensed Statements of Operations.
+Amortization of the debt discount associated with the Term Loan was approximately \$0.2 million and \$0.2 million for the three and six months ended June 30, 2022, respectively, and was recorded in interest expense in the Unaudited Statements of Operations.
+The Company had no expense related to debt discount amortization in 2021.

 The Company has the option to prepay all of the outstanding Term Loan but not less.
-Prepayment would include outstanding principal, accrued interest, prepayment fee and Final Payment which is equal to the original principal amount of the Term Loan times 3.5% or \$1.0 million.
+Prepayment would include outstanding principal, accrued interest, prepayment fee and Final Payment which is equal to the original principal amount of the Term Loan times 3.5% or \$1.1 million and is accreted over the life of the loan.

 In addition, the Term Loan is secured by a lien on substantially all of our assets other than certain intellectual property assets and certain other excluded collateral, and it contains a minimum liquidity covenant and other covenants that include among other items: (i) limits on indebtedness, repurchase of stock from employees, officers and directors.
-The Company was in compliance with all applicable covenants as of March 31, 2022.
+The Company was in compliance with all applicable covenants as of June 30, 2022.